AppleMangoOrange/cryptonite_taskphase_venkataraman/picoctf/Reverse Engineering.md

 - `mov    eax,DWORD PTR [rbp-0xc]`: `eax` is now 654874
 - `imul   eax,DWORD PTR [rbp-0x8]`: `eax` is now 654874 * 4 = 2619496
 - `add    eax,0x1f5`: eax is now 2619496 + 501 = 2619997
-- The next two lines store the value of eax in the stack and retrieve it, which does not change its value
+- The next two lines store the value of eax in the stack and retrieve it, which does not change its value.

 &nbsp;